-The user has the option to create the document or the diagrams or both.
 The user then can select Elements to be included or to set Filters just as with other outputs.
+These are the same Elements and Filters screens discussed previously.
+See Element Selection and Data Filtering.

 The user then selects Setup to tell RAD-IT how to generate the document.
 Then the Create button will run the generator and the View button will launch the document in Word.